adelevie/508/dhs.md

 C. The application timed out without an option to request more time [22(p), B25]

-# 8 SW: BUILT-IN ACCESSIBILITY FEATURES
+# 8 SW: Built-in Accessibility Features

 A. The application disrupted any of the OS Accessibility options (High Contrast, Sticky Keys, Sound Sentry and/or system text size (stand-alone software only)) [21(b), B28]